 Our team is committed to providing the highest level of dermatologic care to patients.
 We provide comprehensive diagnosis & management for problems of the skin, hair & nails.
 Our dermatologists have worked with DVA, area health & the Defense Department since 1997.
 We deal with simple skin checks, to high level DVA claims in Federal Courts.

-Our dermatologists are experienced in the surgically removal of skin cancers as well as other benign, common lesions such as moles & cysts.
-All our procedures are performed in our clinic surgical suites under local anesthesia.
+Our dermatologists are experienced in the removal of skin cancers as well as other benign, common lesions such as moles & cysts.
+All our procedures are performed in our clinic under local anesthesia.

 Skin Cancers & military service